semaver/core-stack/packages/reflector/README.md

 //---FIELD (UNION OF ACCESSOR & PROPERTY)----------------------------------------------------

 // BEWARE OF OBFUSCATION/MINIFICATION LEVEL
-// Returns instance/static field by name (decorated or not) or else undefined const fieldName = 'myField';
+// Returns instance/static field (accessor or property) by name (decorated or not).
+// NEVER returns undefined: if no decorated field and no matching accessor exist, a
+// synthesized Property with the requested name/isStatic is returned even if no such
+// member exists on the class.
+Do not use an undefined-check to test for existence. const fieldName = 'myField';
 const isFieldStatic = false;
 const someField: Field<SomeClass> = reflector.getField(fieldName, isFieldStatic);